lattapanr/next-tutorial/README.md

 2. Install the necessary dependencies using `npm install` or `yarn install`.
 3. Configure the required environment variables in the `.env` file.
 This file should be placed in the root directory of the project and will be hidden from version control.
 4. Run the application using `npm run dev` or `yarn dev`.

-5. Access the application in your browser at `http://next-promptopia-phi.vercel.app`.
+## Demo

+Visit the Next-Promptopia demo page [here](http://next-promptopia-phi.vercel.app) to experience the application firsthand.

 ## Tutorial Credits